The Eroticist: Release

+The Eroticsist was first distributed in Italy as Nonostante le apparenze... e purchè la nazione non lo sappia... all'onorevole piacciono le donne on February 11, 1972.
+It was followed by screenings in Bari starting on April 1, 1972 then later in Rome on May 12, 1972.
+It was released in France on 30 July 1975.

+It was distributed by Fida Cinematograica in Italy and Etoile Distribution in France.

 Reception

 An Italian contemporary review states that "It is an indecent and stupid farce, that has nothing to do with political satire." and that it "lacks all sense of sharpness in humour, everything being marked with the seal of the most unhealthy and vulgar taste".